-Do I Actually Need a Drainage System?
+Do I Need A Drainage System?

-Many customers may not realize that their trampoline hole really should not fill with water during monsoon season, unless they have a very high water table, or their ground is non-porous clay.
-However, if you are still concerned about drainage and want to be certain your Mesa in-ground trampoline will not be flooded, there are a few options.
+Many customers may not realize that their trampoline hole really should not fill with water during monsoon season unless they have a very high water table, or their ground is non-porous clay.
+However, if you are still concerned about drainage and want to be certain your in-ground trampoline will not be flooded, there are a few options.

 The best time to be proactive and install a drainage system is during your initial trampoline setup.
 If you have hired a professional installation team, simply ask them to address the drainage situation before installing the trampoline itself.
 But, if you have already fully installed your Gilbert in-ground trampoline parts, and drainage is an afterthought, it can still be addressed.
 Just remove the Mesa in-ground trampoline enclosure and mat, and the bottom of the hole is accessible.

 Drainage For In-Ground Trampoline With A Simple Pump Solution

 This is the easiest choice for drainage if you decided to wait and see if your trampoline hole would flood or not.
-It is a simple surface drainage pump, which can be used to pump water out of the trampoline hole as needed.
+It is a simple surface drainage pump, which can pump water out of the trampoline hole as needed.
 You will need an extension cord to connect the drainage pump to the nearest electrical outlet, insert the inflow hose into the trampoline hole, and put the opposite outflow end of the hose into your garden or ditch.
 Then turn the pump on, and it will suck water from the trampoline hole and drain it into a separate area.

 Permanent Pump Solution For In-Ground Trampoline Drainage

 This option is best utilized during initial installation.
-After you have purchased your Arizona in-ground trampoline nets and accessories, dig the installation hole and then install your permanent drainage pump.
+After you have purchased your Gilbert in-ground trampoline nets and accessories, dig the installation hole and then install your permanent drainage pump.
 It will be a submersible pump, similar to a sump pump in your home, and will be connected permanently to an electrical feed.
 You will need to dig a small trench for the cable and outlet hose to be led away from the trampoline hole.